rambutan32/librambutan/docs/README-building.txt

 and Breathe).

-1. Much of the documentation is pulled out of the libmaple source code's Doxygen comments, so you need a recent-ish version of Doxygen in your PATH:
+1. Much of the documentation is pulled out of the libmaple source code's Doxygen comments, so you need Doxygen in your PATH:

     http://www.stack.nl/~dimitri/doxygen/download.html#latestsrc